-Mnangagwa urges Zimbabwe to unite, rival insists he won vote
+Zimbabwe's Mnangagwa urges unity, pledges post-election violence probe

 Voting passed off relatively smoothly on the day, raising hopes of a break from a history of disputed and violent polls.

-But an army crackdown on opposition supporters in which six people were killed and opposition claims that the vote was rigged revealed the deep rifts in Zimbabwean society that developed during Mugabe’s four decades in power, when the security forces became a byword for heavy-handedness.
+But the army’s post-election crackdown and opposition claims that the vote was rigged revealed the deep rifts in Zimbabwean society that developed during Mugabe’s four decades in power, when the security forces became a byword for heavy-handedness.

 After three days of claims and counterclaims, 75-year-old Mnangagwa - a former spy chief under Mugabe - secured victory.